 The Brothers Balliett streams Thursdays at 3 pm and Sundays at 10 pm on Q2 Music.

-WQXR and Carnegie Hall in collaboration with American Public Media (APM) present a series of twelve national broadcasts live from Carnegie Hall.
-The 2012-13 season featured a range of orchestras, small ensembles and soloists including the Simón Bolívar Symphony Orchestra of Venezuela, conducted by Gustavo Dudamel; the pairing of American opera greats Renée Fleming and Susan Graham; and the West-Eastern Divan Orchestra, led by Daniel Barenboim.
+Returning for its third year, WQXR and Carnegie Hall in collaboration with American Public Media (APM) present a series of ten national broadcasts live from Carnegie Hall.
+The 2013-14 season will feature a range of orchestras, small ensembles and soloists.

-The Chamber Music Society of Lincoln Center’s 2012-2013 radio season features 26 one-hour programs drawn from live performances recorded during the Chamber Music Society’s 2011-2012 season.
+The Chamber Music Society of Lincoln Center’s 2013-14 radio season features one-hour programs drawn from live performances.

 Impactful and pioneering choral music is alive and well in the 21st century, though much is still under the shadow of titans from the distant, European past.
 Many of today’s prominent composers from cultures far and wide continue to mine fertile SATB permutations to conjure beautiful, new sounds of amplified poetical texts.
 Choral music on Q2 Music satisfies your desires for this texture while offering discoveries within the evolving and distinctly contemporary repertoire.